Incentivizing Quality Text Generation via Statistical Contracts: Discussion

 Despite the promising results, our work still has several limitations that would do well to be addressed in future research.
 For one, the data we capture through the evaluation benchmarks does not accurately reflect real-world distributions, where the prompt space is much richer.
 A natural direction for future work is to explore approximation guarantees when learning contracts from data.
 Additionally, our analysis relies on a set of assumptions regarding the cost uncertainty and estimations, which should be carefully considered when designing contracts for Generative AI.
 Lastly, it would also be interesting to see our contract design framework applied to markets with a more elaborate action space.

-\paragraph{Acknowledgements.} The authors would like to thank Nir Rosenfeld, Stephen Bates, and Michael Toker for their insightful remarks and valuable suggestions.
+\paragraph{Acknowledgements.} The authors would like to thank Nir Rosenfeld, Ariel Procaccia, Stephen Bates, and Michael Toker for their insightful remarks and valuable suggestions.
 Eden Saig is supported by the Israel Council for Higher Education PBC scholarship for Ph.D. students in data science.
-Funded by the European Union (ERC, ALGOCONTRACT, 101077862, PI: Inbal Talgam-Cohen).
+This work received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant No.: 101077862, project: ALGOCONTRACT, PI: Inbal Talgam-Cohen), by the Israel Science Foundation (grant No.: 3331/24), by the NSF-BSF (grant No.: 2021680), and by a Google Research Scholar Award.